-From the Detroit Free Press article called, “Report Calls Flint’s Water a ‘Public Health Threat,’” we learned that it was corrosion from the new water supply that allowed lead to leach from old pipes into the water that was flowing from the faucets in Flint homes.
+From the Detroit Free Press article called, “Report Calls Flint’s Water a ‘Public Health Threat,’” the public learned that it was corrosion from the new water supply that allowed lead to leach from old pipes into the water that was flowing from the faucets in Flint homes.

 But the water from the Detroit River, which had been used for nearly 50 years, had been treated with additives like phosphorus and other chemicals to make it less corrosive as it flowed through pipes.
 When city officials switched to Flint River water, they had no corrosion prevention plan in place.

 There were no added anti-corrosives.
-That’s a decision that may continue to affect the quality of Flint water for many years to come.
+It’s a decision that may continue to affect the quality of Flint water for many years to come.

 When water systems were installed in older cities like Detroit and Flint, pipes routinely used metal alloys that included lead.
-In fact, the very word plumber is from a root word that refers to lead, since that metal is common and easy to work with to make pipes.
+The very word plumber is from a root word that refers to lead, since that metal is common and easy to work with to make pipes.

 Lead is also found in the solder that holds pipes together.
-Over time, the inside of these pipes and the fittings became coated with a mineral residue that prevented lead from leaching out of the pipes.
-That’s why city water in most older cities, like Detroit, is thought to be okay—although there’s lead in the pipes, it can’t get into the water.
+Over time, the inside of these pipes and the fittings were coated with a mineral residue that prevented lead from leaching out of the pipes.
+This is why city water in most older cities, like Detroit, is thought to be okay; although there’s lead in the pipes, it can’t get into the water.